otagobioinformaticsspringschool/2024/index.md

 Expressions of interest are now open. **Please fill in this [FORM](https://docs.google.com/forms/d/e/1FAIpQLSc-VrWHva2qls4HTR3y1Qm6M1tWXC2vgpx7feo9x87CzHvgHA/viewform?usp=sf_link)**

+N.B.
+Due to COVID-19 travel restrictions please only apply if you are located in New Zealand or meet the entry criteria

 Applications close 5pm 27 October NZT, successful applicants will be notified by the 30th October.

 Any queries please email carpentries@otago.ac.nz